jingw/hanabi-bot/README.md

 This project is a framework for programatically playing Hanabi.

- - Run tests and generate coverage report: `sbt jacoco:cover`
+ - Run tests and generate coverage report: `sbt jacoco`
  - Run main class: `sbt run`

 It currently contains two AIs: